tinymce/openai-proxy-reference-implementation/docs/docs.md

 as it will be added by the envoy proxy.
 This also serves to hide the API key from end users.
 - [Lines 17 to 23](../example-app/ai-request.js#L17): Configures ChatGPT settings
-including the model used, the creativity, the maximum cost, the question posed and that the reply should be streamed.
+including the model used, the creativity, the maximum output length, the question posed and that the reply should be streamed.
 - [Line 24](../example-app/ai-request.js#L24): Ensures that the request will not be canceled if the user switches away from the browser window.